sonofmun/MM-Python-Course/README.md

 If everything went well this should open your browser (best with Google Chrome or Firefox) to the page http://127.0.0.1:8888/ which says IP[y]: Notebook.

 If you run another Linux distribution, similar packages should be available.
-Finally execute the file start-unix.sh.

 ## Static Notebooks